psychemedia/storytelling-notes/english-fairy-tales.md

 15. The sails they were spread, and the wind it was blowing, The sea was so salt, and the tide it was flowing;
-They steered for the land, and they reach’d the shore O, But the corpse of the maiden had reach’d there before O.
+They steered for the land, and they reach'd the shore O, But the corpse of the maiden had reach'd there before O.
 The Banks of Green Willow
 (from Henry Way - plus Purslow's additions)
 Staff notation